monkstone/monkstone.github.com/_posts/2019-09-10-Reflective_Access.md

 4. --add-opens java.desktop/sun.java2d.opengl=ALL-UNNAMED
 5. --add-opens java.desktop/sun.awt=ALL-UNNAME

 It should be possible to replace `ALL-UNNAMED` with `jruby.dist` for the first 3, but that depends on the `jruby.dist` module being recognized (currently it is only an explicitly named automatic module ie has an `AutomaticModuleName:` entry in the Manifest in the `jruby.jar`).
+There is the possibility of doing a global fix in JRubyArt (not propane) by adding the `--add-opens` to the `java_args:` in `~/.jruby_art/config.yml`

 [260]: http://openjdk.java.net/jeps/260
 [261]: http://openjdk.java.net/jeps/261